 Choose your insert from a huge range of colours and textures.
-Some styles of inserts can be mounted on decorative papers, or contrasting card.
+Some styles of inserts can be mounted on decorative papers or contrasting card.
 Take your time to get your insert wording just right.
-The Wedding Crafter has free templates which can really help if you aren’t confident with computer word processing packages.

-Try to keep the style of your font in keeping with the rest of the invitation, and bear in mind that some fonts are quite difficult to read.
+Try to keep the style of your font in keeping with the rest of the invitation.
+Also, remember to keep the font clear and easy to read.
 Accent colours can be introduced by printing in coloured ink, or metallic foil printed inserts can look stunning.
-If you aren’t 100% sure of what you’re doing consider using an insert printing service.
+However, if you aren’t 100% sure of what you’re doing consider using an insert printing service.

 Don’t forget the sticky stuff

-For sticking embellishments onto cards then PVA craft glue dries quickly and easily, and more importantly is clear when dry.
+For sticking embellishments onto cards, PVA craft glue dries quickly and easily and more importantly is clear when dry.
 For creating raised layering of card and papers then 3D sticky pads give that slight 3D effect.
-Ribbons can be either left loose, or secured with a line of adhesive tape pen.
+In addition, ribbons can be left loose or secured with a line of adhesive tape pen.

 Add the envelopes

-The envelope is the first thing people see when receiving your invitation, so consider making it a little bit special with a pearlescent or textured one to match the invite.
+The envelope is the first thing people see when receiving your invitation, so consider making it special with pearlescent or textured paper.

 Set aside some time for a marathon card making session.
-Gather all your craftiest friends and family together and open a bottle of wine, then get started.
+Gather all your craftiest friends and family together and open a bottle of wine before you get started.
+Make this a fun and enjoyable event.
 If you have lots to get through then a mini production line will be the most efficient way to get everything done in a night.
-If you have more time then it might be more interesting to each do a card from start to finish.
+However, if you have more time then it might be more interesting to each do a card from start to finish.

-If you’ve followed the steps here and still aren’t sure of what to design, or aren’t confident striking out on your own, then why not buy a DIY invitation kit from The Wedding Crafter?
+Finally, if you’ve followed the steps here and still aren’t sure of what to design, or aren’t confident striking out on your own, then why not buy a DIY invitation kit?
 You will still save loads of money, without the hard work of coming up with the design yourself.
-Your order will be delivered in a pack with everything you need to create the invitations, and a set of instructions on how to do it.
-All you need to do is print the insert (or get it printed for you), buy your sticky stuff, then move straight on to the latter stages of this step by step.